 Raspberry Pi does have good distro support but IMO the hardware is great for hobby projects but not good enough for serious use – partly proprietary, main data channels are via usb, no on-board storage, no SATA port.
 I wouldn’t mind the lack of a SATA port if the USB and Ethernet were not connected to the CPU via a USB channel.

 There are a few other really nice ARM single board computers such as Radxa-Pro and Odroid-C2.
 I have experimented with these two but not found one that yet has a well documented and supported Linux distro.

-If you want to have a go with one of these boards, I currently recommend the Odroid-C1 from Hardkernel.
-They do list Ubuntu 16.04 as available.
+If you want to have a go with one of these boards, I did recommend the Odroid-C1 from Hardkernel as they did list Ubuntu 16.04 as available.